givepraise/praise/packages/docs/install-digital-ocean.md

 sudo rm /etc/nginx/sites-enabled/default
 ```

+## Configure Nginx gzip settings

+Website performance can be vastly improved by ensuring Nginx returns gzip compressed responses.
+Follow all steps in the following setup instruction: [How To Improve Website Performance Using gzip and Nginx on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-improve-website-performance-using-gzip-and-nginx-on-ubuntu-20-04)

 ## Setup Let's encrypt

-Complete all steps in the following installation guide: [How To Secure Nginx with Let's Encrypt on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-18-04)
+Add support for https by completing all steps in the following installation guide: [How To Secure Nginx with Let's Encrypt on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-18-04)

 ## Install nvm and Node.js